somilshekhar/AttendanceApp/README.md

 1. Open the app.
 2. Check the boxes next to the students who are present.
 3. Press the **Submit** button.
-4. See the list of students marked as present.
+4. See the list of students marked as present.The code is well commented so user can get a better clarification about the codes.

 ---